 Where to find the best BBQ in Miami

-Everything is bigger at Shiver’s: the beers, the brisket, the benches and, admittedly, the people.
-It takes quite the appetite to get through the mounds of tender pulled pork (smoked for 12 hours!) and incredible sides served up at this family-owned joint, but everyone is seemingly up for the challenge.
-The motivation?
-Shiver’s authentic hickory-smoked meats—from baby back ribs and pork spare ribs to chicken and beef brisket—which it’s been making for more than 60 years.
+Why go?
+Shiver’s authentic hickory-smoked meats—from baby back ribs and pork spare ribs to chicken and beef brisket—which it’s been making the exact same way for more than 60 years.
 It’s a hike from downtown Miami (about 40 minutes south) but so, so worth it.

-St. City Coffee Shop doesn’t serve coffee.
-It’s also a takeout window—not a shop—that’s actually part of a church.
-Still, this unlikely barbecue joint serves some of the juiciest pork ribs and chicken in town.
-Divine intervention?
-Not quite… but the food does taste heavenly.
+Why go?
+This unlikely barbecue joint serves some of the juiciest pork ribs and chicken in town.
 Expect long lines following Sunday service, when you’d sooner get run over by a car (it’s practically a roadside joint) than successfully bypass the throngs of hungry, church-going ladies waiting to order.

 What is it?
 This South-Florida–based chain of seafood and barbecue restaurants serves up good times and enormous racks of ribs in equal measure.

 Why go?
 The Joe’s Meal Deal is the adult version of a Happy Meal you didn’t know you needed.
 It includes a full rack of Flanigan’s signature baby back ribs served with a side, a salad, a roll and an ice-cold beer for just $20.99—and it will put you straight to sleep.